sylphenix/sff/README.md

 - Press `Q` to quit sff.

 For more details, run `man sff` to see the documentation, or visit the [wiki](https://codeberg.org/sylphenix/sff/wiki/Home) for useful tips and tricks.

+## Philosophy
+sff is built on the belief that simplicity ensures reliability.
+It follows a minimalist design, divided into two parts: the core program and the extension script.
+The core program is a lightweight file browser and selector, sticking to features that are simple, necessary, and straightforward to implement.
+The extension script, a POSIX-compliant shell script, handles file operations such as copying, moving, and deleting.
+This modular design allows users to easily customize or extend functionality while keeping the core simple and efficient.

 ## License